MoziiiKa/cvhm-yolo/README.md

 # CVHM-YOLO: Computer-Vision-Only Herd Monitoring System

+This repository implements a **Computer-Vision-Only Herd Monitoring** solution using Ultralytics' [YOLOv8](https://github.com/ultralytics/ultralytics) on CPU/GPU.
+It provides an end-to-end, reproducible pipeline—from data acquisition through model training to real-time inference—organized under a configurable data root (`~/data/data-cvhm-yolo/`).

+Key features:

+* **One‑command setup & run**: Automated scripts download data, prepare datasets, convert annotations, train the model, and evaluate performance.
+* **Modular configuration**: All paths, hyperparameters, and service settings live in `config.json`.
+* **Containerized inference**: A FastAPI-based inference API with Docker support, embedding trained weights for zero‑touch deployment.
+* **Comprehensive evaluation**: Scripts for quantitative validation, hold-out testing, and automated interpretation of metrics.

 This repository implements a **Computer-Vision-Only Herd Monitoring** prototype (similar to AIHerd) using [YOLOv8](https://github.com/ultralytics/ultralytics) on CPU/GPU.
 The entire pipeline—from data download, annotation conversion, dataset preparation, to model training—lives under a configurable data root (`~/data/data-cvhm-yolo/`).
 Everything is scripted for **one‑command reproducibility**.

 ---